 Stereotyping in school – Well, what do you understand by the word stereotyping?
-Stereotyping refers to judging someone’s abilities through race, color, religion or status of that particular person.
+Stereotyping refers to judging someone’s abilities through race, color, religion, or status of that particular person.
 You may personally not know who that person is.
-You never have a clue on what the person’s achievements and accolades are.
+You never have a clue about what the person’s achievements and accolades are.
 But just based on appearances and external characteristics, you frame prejudiced opinions about that person.
 You have gender stereotyping or race-based stereotyping.
-You can also frame prejudiced notions about someone based on the color or religion.
+You can also frame prejudiced notions about someone based on color or religion.

 The teachers will have to handle their lessons and teach students with an open-minded approach.
 Every student who comes to you wants to learn something and receive his/her share of education.
 So have an open-minded approach when you come to the class.

 Do not discourage a student of color or a shabbily dressed girl from answering a set of questions.
-After all, these children may be far intelligent than what you anticipated them to be.
+After all, these children may be far more intelligent than you anticipated them to be.
 If a group of students is not properly dressed, you can tell them in person.
 Do not insult them in front of the whole class.

 When someone is asked to answer a particular question, be polite to him/her.
 Even if the student does not answer the questions correctly.
 Instead of making sneer remarks of the student by saying ‘Don’t you even know this?
 Why are you sitting in my class?’